Rethinking the Win Ratio: A Causal Framework for Hierarchical Outcome Analysis: Introduction

-In particular, studying hierarchical comparisons in a causal inference frameworks leads to introducing estimands for our estimators.
-We show that depending on the choice of pairings considered, the estimand approached may change and have dramatically different properties, thus explaining \Cref{fig:comp_WR_all_NN_adv}.
-With complete pairings and in randomized controlled trials, the Win Proportion is a consistent estimator of the following causal estimand: \footnote{Note that our framework in the paper goes beyond estimating probabilities, and that for generality purposes we instead formalize this as $\esp{w(Y_i,Y_j)}$ for some \textit{contrast} or \textit{win} function $w$.
-The particular example presented in the introduction for readability purposes is $w(y,y')=\one_\set{y\succ y'}$.}
+Considering different pairings between treated and control patients can lead to distinct treatment recommendations.
+As illustrated in \Cref{fig:comp_WR_all_NN_adv}, even in a simple synthetic setting with randomized treatment assignment, complete pairings—where every treated patient is compared with every control—and nearest-neighbor matching on covariates yield opposite recommendations.
+This phenomenon arises from two key subtleties: first, different treatment-effect measures can lead to different clinical decisions; second, the asymptotic behavior of pairwise comparisons is highly sensitive to the choice of pairing scheme.
+Clarifying which causal estimand is being targeted and understanding its properties are therefore essential for selecting an appropriate methodological approach.

-where $i$ and $j$ are respectively two treated and controlled patients.
-This estimand is a \emph{population-level} estimand.
-It as such does not capture the individual-level treatment effects: it is the probability that an individual sampled uniformly with treatment fares better than another individual sampled uniformly without treatment.
-An \emph{individual-level} estimand would instead be the probability that a given individual fares better with than without treatment.
-Given $Y_i(1)$ and $Y_i(0)$ the potential outcomes of a given patient with and without treatment \citep{splawa1990application}, this ideal individual-level estimand formally writes as:
+In order to better understand the behavior of generalized pairwise comparison methods such as the Win Ratio, several works have put these approaches into a causal inference framework.
+This line of work draws inspiration from Mann-Whitney-Wilcoxon comparisons \citep{Wilcoxon1945,Mann1947}, that test if a univariate random variable is stochastically larger than another.
+An ideal treatment effect measure can be defined as the probability that a given individual fares better with than without treatment, by applying Mann-Whitney-Wilcoxon tests the counterfactual of a given individual.
+Formally, given $Y_i(1)$ and $Y_i(0)$ the potential outcomes of a given patient with and without treatment \citep{splawa1990application}, this ideal individual-level estimand writes as:

-However, this causal estimand is \emph{non-identifiable}.
-It depends on the joint distribution of the potential outcomes, which is \textit{never} observed.
-These two estimands were previously mentionned in a series of works \citep{Mao2017,Guo2022,Chen2024,Yin2022,zhang2022causalinferencewinratio,Chiaruttini2024}.
+However, this quantity is \emph{non-identifiable}: it depends on the joint distribution of the potential outcomes, which is \textit{never} observed.
+The estimand in \Cref{eq:intro_indiv} has then been mentioned in a series of works \citep{Mao2017,Guo2022,Chen2024,Yin2022,zhang2022causalinferencewinratio,Chiaruttini2024}, that circumvent its non-identifiability by instead estimating a \textit{population-level} measure, that can be defined as:

-Our next contribution is thus to introduce a new identifiable \textit{and} individual-level estimand, that will serve as \emph{proxy} for the non-identifiable individual-level causal estimand previously defined.
-Our proxy is a better proxy than the population-level estimand, as it compares the outcome of an individual being treated, with the outcome of a controlled patient \emph{that has the exact same features}, rather than any random controlled patient.
-Informally, our newly introduced estimand writes as